al-little/weakwords/README.md

 Learning a new language is tough.

-Personally I am using Duolingo and a language course to learn German.
+Personally, I am using Duolingo and a language course to learn German.

 There are words that just won't stick so I have created a quick app to test my current teflon words.